harjot-oberai/Long-Shadows/README.md

 # Limitations

 1. The library uses native code to make calculations faster.
 This will result in a larger apk size if `unversalApk` is built (APK for all architectures).
-So to reduce apk size, you may need to build separate apks for different architecture using ABI filters in `build.gradle` fo your app.
+So to reduce apk size, you may need to build separate apks for different architecture using ABI filters in `build.gradle` of your app.
 See [build.gradle](/app/build.gradle) for more details.

 # Credits